Reenie-G/Mod-2-VBA-Challenge/README.md

 ### Comparison of the Original and Refactored code

 	In the original code, a nested for loop was used to get the total volume and the starting and ending prices.
-This could account for the additional time it took for the code to run through all the data.
+This could account for the additional seconds it took for the code to run through all the data.
 While nested for loops are useful and at times necessary, it might not be useful for when having to loop through large amounts of data.
 The refactored code did not require a nested for loop and as a result, ran quicker.
 This also made the script easier to read and follow.
 In short, the refactored code turned out to be the more efficient as intended.